Velko/AoC_2023/README.md

 The reconstructed string was an invaluable resource while I was debugging the algorithm, but now it's time to say goodbye.
 Removed, everything still works.

-Now I', passing in just a constant string, starting index and group.
+Now I'm, passing in just a constant string, starting index and group.
 This looks more memo-izable.
 I created a 2D array addressable by starting indices and group indices.
-Fill it with -1 and call the function only when there's no result from previous call.
+Filled it with -1 and called the function only when there's no result from previous call.

 This time it finished instantly.